cdbarrineau/asynchronous-event-queue-demo/README.md

 * `mvn clean compile package`
 * `java -jar target/asynchronous-event-queue-0.0.1.jar`

+This does, however require at least Java 17.

 This will produce the following output.
 As can be seen from the below output, the Basic Listener receives all events of a specific class however the Advanced Listener only receives one that has a java Function to test for equality of the id (id of 2).
 This is very useful if the same event type is received but to verify a test, you need to check for specific properties.